dhruvin-sarkar/Neko/README.md

 ### Overview
 </div>
 Neko was born out of pure cat-astrophe, juggling five different apps just to remember feeding times or vet visits something was actually wrong.
-So this app was created to bring it all together in one meow-nificent place, complete with an AI companion who talks back and guides you through it all.
+So this app was created to bring it all together in one meow-nificent place

 <div align='center'>